 Andrews recruited one civilian and 22 soldiers from Brigadier General Joshua W. Sill’s Ohio brigade.
 They formed small teams that traveled separately to Marietta, Georgia, 200 miles south of Shelbyville.
-The men covered the first 90 miles on foot and, dressed in civilian clothes, used thick southern accents to tell anybody who questioned them that they were headed to join the nearest Confederate army.
+The men covered the first 90 miles on foot and, dressed as country farmers, used thick southern accents to tell anybody who questioned them that they were headed to join the nearest Confederate army.
 Two men were seized by Confederate pickets and sent to man the Chattanooga defenses, leaving Andrews with 21 men.

 The raid was to start with Mitchel creating a diversion by capturing Huntsville, Alabama, and threatening Chattanooga on April 11.
 But since it rained that day, Andrews figured that Mitchel would postpone the diversion until the 12th.
 Andrews figured wrong; Mitchel’s Federals captured Huntsville as planned.
 They seized the telegraph office, post office, 15 locomotives, all supplies stored in the warehouses, and took several hundred Confederate prisoners.
 They then awaited Andrews’s arrival on the stolen train.